 Further information about our project can be found on our wiki :

 Our outreach team won Best Outreach at the 2019 Jamboree.
 The design team helped with making graphics for flyers, posters, and putting together the outreach activity booklet.

 Synthetic Biology Activity Booklet - made for kids, accessible to all.
 Made with low-income and disabled students in mind, with inexpensive materials allowing kids to experience biology in a hands-on manner.
 I designed the cover to look both polished and playful.

-Oftentimes I felt completely out of my depth, especially at team meetings where everyone else was a biochemistry major.
+As a non-scientist, oftentimes I felt completely out of my depth in iGEM, especially at team meetings where everyone else was a biochemistry major.
 However, I realized that my lack of expertise could be a strength as a designer, as I learned to cut through the jargon and explain scientific concepts in a more accessible manner.
 I also learned to be patient with making changes again and again, as many team members requested changes to the designs continually.

 I struggled with impostor syndrome as I led our design team meetings, and often felt like I didn't know what I was doing.
 But eventually I learned that I could delegate work and rely on my team, and their knowledge could supplement my own knowledge gaps.
 Overall, this was a very unique design experience that taught me how to work with people in a completely different field, and how to manage a design team in a context with real-life needs and constraints.